How Soundgarden’s ‘Louder Than Love’ Helped Launch Alt-Rock

 From a musical standpoint, this transition entailed a distinct but really quite organic evolution of the band’s sound, as key songs like "Ugly Truth," "Hands All Over" and "Loud Love" took a turn away from the crustier, post-hardcore aesthetic of earlier releases (revived temporarily in the frantic "Full On Kevin’s Mom") and toward the incremental power and precision of heavy metal, without sacrificing any of their powerful, genre-melding fusions.

 As a result, the blend of Chris Cornell's soaring vocals, doom-laden riffs cranked out by guitarist Kim Thayil and the complex rhythms delivered by drummer Matt Cameron sounded to indie fans like the next stage of Black Flag’s late-career experiments with noisy, post-hardcore doom.
-But to metal fans, it sounded like the ultimate collision of Led Zeppelin and Black Sabbath.
+To metal fans, however, it sounded like the ultimate collision of Led Zeppelin and Black Sabbath.

 Unfortunately, these musical and business changes proved too much for bassist Hiro Yamamoto, who felt his role diminishing in the group – despite contributing a trio of patently psychedelic tunes, including the standout "Power Trip.
 He quit the band as soon as the Louder Than Love recording sessions wrapped and went back to college, before later briefly surfacing with the power trio Truly.